razcore-rad/blender-addon-dev-watcher/README.md

 Refreshing the addon is done with the help of the `bpy.ops.preferences.addon_disable()`, `bpy.ops.preferences.addon_enable()` Blender function, and a solution to recursively reload modules from [this gist](https://gist.github.com/KristianHolsheimer/f139646259056c1dffbf79169f84c5de).

-The watchdog dependency is installed in the `ADDON_PATH/dependnecies` local folder.
+The watchdog dependency is installed in the `ADDON_PATH/dependnecies` local folder by creating a virtual environment using the `venv` module.